30 Stress-Free Road Trip Activities for Kids

 License Plate Scavenger Hunt

-License Plate Scavenger Hunt is another class option if you are looking for games to play in the car with kids, with a blend of simplicity and engagement that will get the whole car involved.
+License Plate Scavenger Hunt is another class option with a blend of simplicity and engagement that will get the whole car involved.

 In this game, children search for license plates from different states or countries throughout the journey, and the one who spots the most plates wins.